jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 public string Shout(string input) => input.ToUpper() + "!";
 ```

-It works, but requires knowing XPath, and the links are verbose.
+It works, but requires knowing `XPath`, and the links are verbose.
 When something gets renamed, docs silently vanish with no compiler warning or anything.
 There's no keyboard shortcut to navigate to the doc, and the `XML` editor won't catch malformed doc syntax the way the `C#` compiler will.
 Though the `XML` approach leaves the docs-only members out of the compiled assembly, centralizing docs in __code__ is a strong alternative,

 Unobtrusive Doc-Only Members
 ----------------------------